 Todd Werkhoven

-Todd aims to support people working on issues of self-worth and self-acceptance, depression and anxiety, people rebuilding their lives after addiction or divorce, families experiencing neurodiversity, those struggling at the intersections of spirituality and culture, and people working to better understand themselves and their place in the world around them through healing and introspection.
+Todd aims to support people working on issues of self-worth and self-acceptance, depression and anxiety, people rebuilding their lives after addiction or divorce, families and adults experiencing neurodiversity, those struggling at the intersections of spirituality and culture, and people working to better understand themselves, their trauma, and their place in the world around them through healing and introspection.

 -CBT